user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

 The goal is not to replace full statistical or phylogenetic tools.
 Instead, the visualization workflow is designed to help users quickly inspect sequence differences and decide what needs deeper analysis.

+These features are still being polished, but the main direction is already clear: the viewer should help users move from raw sequence inspection to table/figure-based interpretation with fewer manual steps.

 ---

 ## Site-based visualization